Our Commitment

 Process

 Florida’s prescribed burn program is a national model for successfully managing state forests and natural lands through carefully coordinated, safe, and permitted prescribed burns.
 The Florida Forest Service issues permits for many different kinds of prescribed burns—not just burns related to the pre-harvest of sugarcane.
-Prescribed burns help prevent large wildfires, improve wildlife habitat, and help preserve endangered plant and animal species.
+Prescribed burns help improve safety, prevent large wildfires, enhance wildlife habitat, and help preserve endangered plant and animal species.

 process-graphic@3x